 While unincorporated nonprofit associations are quick to start and afford you some of the rights of an incorporated nonprofit, you should consider the drawbacks of remaining a nonprofit association.

-One drawback is that in order to apply for exemption from state and federal taxes, your organization will need to provide items like governing documents, budgets, activities, etc. Operating without tax-exempt status and as an unincorporated organization may save you time on paperwork, but it also may hinder your fundraising process.
+Operating without tax-exempt status and as an unincorporated organization may save you time on paperwork, but it also may hinder your fundraising process.
 Donors may be wary to give to organizations that do not have tax-exempt status.
 Obtaining both will help your organization gain legitimacy.

-Another disadvantage nonprofit associations have to contend with is legal protections.
 The Texas Business Organizations Code does provide some guidance, but there is relatively little case law regarding nonprofit associations.
 While Texas does recognize nonprofit associations, not all states do.
 So if your group plans on operating in another state, you will have to see what protections and rights your group will have under those particular state laws.